MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/channel-integration-framework/faq-channel-integration-framework.md

 ## Can I integrate a two-way communication channel?
 Yes, you can integrate two-way communication that enables to set the context of inbound and/or outbound according to your business and process workflows.

-## Does Channel Integration Framework works with Unified Interface Apps?
+## Does Channel Integration Framework work with Unified Interface Apps?
 Yes, Channel Integration Framework works only with Unified Interface Apps.

 ## Is Channel Integration Framework a softphone?